pyccel.ast.cwrapper module#

 The name of the instance of the Python-compatible class definition structure.
 This object is necessary to add the class to the module.

-- property type_object#
+- property type_objectView on GitHub#

 The Python-compatible class definition instance.